openbroadcaster/openbroadcaster.github.io/gettingStarted.md

 ### Signal Phase
 {:.no_toc}

 The INPUTS on the USB-XLR adapter are wired are out of phase, causing a muffled or variable output signal.
+The photo below shows the wires in the original configuration.
 To fix, you will need to swap wires to pins 2 and 3 (i.e the red and white wires) in ONLY ONE of the female XLRs.
 This will require solder and a soldering iron.
+After swapping, the white wire would be connected to Pin 2, and the red wire to Pin 3.

 ![ XLR Pins](/img/xlr.png ){: .xlr}    ![ XLR Pins](/img/pins.png ){: .pins}